-The Student Accounts Office is open every weekday from 8:00 a.m. until 5:00 p.m.
-Those involved in classes on Saturday or during evenings may secure services from the Student Accounts Office by requesting assistance through their instructors.
-A photo I.D. is required of all registered FHU students.
-I.D.s can be obtained in the Office of Student Services.
+The Office of Student Financial Services is open every weekday from 8:00 a.m. until 5:00 p.m.
+Those involved in classes on Saturday or during evenings may secure services from the Office of Student Financial Services by requesting assistance through their instructors.